-Childline is Ireland’s 24-hour national listening service for all children and young people (under the age of 18) in Ireland.
+Childline is Ireland’s 24-hour national listening service for all children and young people (up to and including the age of 18) in Ireland.
 It is private, confidential and non-judgemental and can be contacted for free from anywhere in Ireland.

-Childline can be contacted by any child or young person by calling 1800 66 66 66, texting to 50101 or chatting online at Childline.ie 24 hours a day, every day.
+Childline can be contacted by any child or young person by calling 1800 66 66 66 or chatting online at Childline.ie 24 hours a day, every day.

 Children contact Childline to talk about any issue on their mind.
 Some children who contact Childline may feel upset, or isolated, while others simply contact Childline to chat about their day or share their hopes and dreams.

-The ISPCC has transformed Childline’s online service to grow its capacity to deliver services to children through whichever means they choose to use to make contact – by call, text or online chat.
+The ISPCC has transformed Childline’s online service to grow its capacity to deliver services to children through whichever means they choose to use to make contact – by call or online chat.
 The new Childline online service can be found at Childline.ie.

 The Childline service, which operates from units across the country, is provided by a team of volunteers and staff who work to ensure children have somewhere to turn.